GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 This is an expanded and modified version of the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) project, set to be used with `python3` and `Flask` server.

 There are several three.js viewers, not necessarily perfect but functional as they are.
 Online preview links are available in the `Usage` section but do have some limitations.
-Do note  that loading any textures directly from your hard drive might make the object look either interesting or funny.
+Do note  that loading any textures directly from your hard drive might make the object look either correct or interesting or funny.

 The main differences between these 2 projects:
  - the `Form` entries are handled by the server so that part of the GUI is slightly different